SYSTEM$CLASSIFY_SCHEMA¶

 The name must be specified exactly as it is stored in the database.
 If the name contains special characters, capitalization, or blank spaces, the name must be enclosed first in double-quotes and then in single quotes.

-Specifies an argument to determine how the classification process works.
+Specifies a JSON OBJECT that determines how the classification process works.
 One of the following:

 NULL